-That 2nd kicker still plays a role in determining the best hand; as such, Player 2 wins the pot because his 5th card (2nd kicker) is higher than Player 1’s.
+That 2nd kicker still plays a role in determining the best hand.
+Player 2 wins the pot because his 5th card (2nd kicker) is higher than Player 1’s.

-As such, a split pot is awarded, dividing the money in the middle equally amongst both players.
+As such, a split pot is awarded, dividing the money in the middle equally between both players.

 Poker Lingo: Kicker Problems

 Kicker problems can happen all too often to beginner or inexperienced players.
-These players usually play far too wide of a starting hand range, both in terms of hands they open with (either by limping or raising) and hands they call an open.
-As such, against good players, beginners will frequently find themselves outkicked and/or “dominated”(whereby they have one card of the same value as their opponent, but their 2nd card is weaker than the 2nd card of their opponent – ie.AQvs A3, or A9 vs K9).
+These players usually play far too wide of a starting hand range.This situation applies to hands they open with (either by limping or raising) and hands they call an open.

-When players find themselves being dominated more often than not at showdown, this scenario is going to be a recipe for disaster and dramatically affect their bottom line, running it into the red.
+Players can find themselves being dominated more often than not at showdown.
+This scenario is going to be a recipe for disaster and negatively affect their bottom line.

 Attention Beginning Players: Don’t Play Too Many Aces

-Many new players get over-attached to the perceived value that an Ace has in a poker game.
-Therefore, they end up playing WAY too many combinations of hands with an Ace in them and consequently run into spots where they get outkicked or dominated with a very high frequency.
+Many new players get over-attached to the perceived value of an Ace has in poker.
+They end up playing WAY too many combinations of hands with an Ace.
+Consequently, they run into spots where they get outkicked or dominated.

-Good players realize the value and playability of suited hands and will play them much more than their off-suit counterparts.
-This point is of massive significance, especially when you realise that there are three combos of off-suit combos of hands to every single suited hand!
+Good players realise the value and playability of suited hands.
+They will play them much more than their off-suit counterparts.
+This point is of massive significance!
+Consider that there are three combos of off-suit combos of hands to every single suited hand!

-It’s no wonder fish lose as much money as they do, especially when they get married to a hand like top pair (such as a pair of Aces) and can’t find a fold, regardless of their kicker.
+It’s no wonder fish lose as much money as they do.
+This scenario happens when they get married to a hand like top pair (such as a pair of Aces).
+They can’t find a fold, regardless of their kicker.

 Betting Strategy with Kickers in Poker

 Hopefully, it’s become evident by now that not all hands are created equal.
-Kickers in poker play a considerable part in determining real strength of hands and win rates while at the table.
+Kickers in poker play a considerable part in real strength of hands and win rates.

-The value your kickeris going to impact the following betting factors broadly:
+The value your kickeris going to impact the following betting factors:

 - The number of streets you bet.